istarkov/babel-plugin-webpack-loaders/README.md

 # Verbose mode in config

-By default babel caches compiled files, if you need to view webpack stdout output run commands with `BABEL_DISABLE_CACHE=1` prefix
+By default babel caches compiled files, if you need to view webpack stdout output, run commands with `BABEL_DISABLE_CACHE=1` prefix